KyleBlankRollins/meowzer/docs/src/content/docs/getting-started/quick-start.md

 // 3.
 Create a cat
 const cat = await meowzer.cats.create();

-// 4.
-Place it on the page
-cat.place(document.body);
 ```

 That's it!
-You now have an autonomous cat wandering around your page. 🎉
+The cat automatically appears and starts wandering around your page. 🎉

 ## What Just Happened?